Hannibal046/Awesome-LLM/README.md

 ## ChatGPT Evaluation

 - Is ChatGPT A Good Translator?
 A Preliminary Study [paper](https://arxiv.org/abs/2301.08745v2) | [code](https://github.com/wxjiao/Is-ChatGPT-A-Good-Translator)
+  >:exclamation: They only randomly select 50 sentences for evaluation, since there is no available API.
 - Is ChatGPT a General-Purpose Natural Language Processing Task Solver? [paper](https://arxiv.org/abs/2302.06476)
 - ChatGPT: Jack of all trades, master of none [paper](https://arxiv.org/abs/2302.10724)
 - Can ChatGPT Understand Too?
 A Comparative Study on ChatGPT and Fine-tuned BERT [paper](https://arxiv.org/abs/2302.10198)